microsoft/accessibility-insights-service/packages/service-library/src/dev-utilities/README.md

 ## Submit privacy scan to AI Service

 -   Open terminal window
--   Login to Azure account:
+-   Login in to Azure with Azure CLI:

 ```bash
 az login